Communications & Media Policies

 • To sacrifice our own selves for the good of the community and for the sake of the gospel; and

-• When we sin, to forgive and be reconciled to one another and to seek forgiveness and reconciliation with God through Jesus Christ.
+• To forgive and be reconciled to one another when we sin, and to seek forgiveness and reconciliation with God through Jesus Christ.

 This community covenant guides our approach and policy regarding social media.